Withering on the vine? Coronavirus compounds southern Italy's woes

-BARI, Italy, March 26 (Reuters) - Grape exporters in Puglia – the heel on Italy’s boot — don’t have time for debates about European solidarity bonds.
+BARI, Italy (Reuters) - Grape exporters in Puglia – the heel on Italy’s boot — don’t have time for debates about European solidarity bonds.

 By now, they would normally have loans in place to buy the Italia and Regina varieties of grapes that will soon bud on local vines, destined for fruit bowls around the world.